jondwoo/sermon-update/readME.md

 Note:
 * ommitting "/watch?v=" in youtube_id
 * only the first sermon of a series will have sermon['series'] populated
+* if database is empty, it will populate starting from Jan 5, 2020

 Requirements:
 * Get personal token from PCO and api key from youtube API